 Parcel 9 includes 428.85 acres of land that can be developed under two different scenarios.
 In one scenario, only 125 residential lots would be developed, resulting in density of 0.29 dwelling units per acre (or approximately 3.4 acre lot sizes).
 The second scenario includes 125 residential lots as well as a 200-room eco-friendly spa/lodge.
 The only available sewer lines in this area are located either on the west side of the river or at Continental Road and Whitehouse Canyon Road, approximately three-quarters of a mile north of the north boundary of the parcel.
 There are existing developments east of this parcel, but these developments (Canoa Preserve, Colonia Real, Pasadera and Madera Foothills Estates) utilize individual septic tank and disposal facilities for each lot.
-Therefore, the first development scenario would anticipate the use of individual septic tank and disposal facilities for each lot.
+If the spa/lodge facility is provided, it is anticipated that the existing sewer system at Continental Road and Whitehouse Canyon Road and Whitehouse Canyon Road and Whitehouse Canyon Road and Whitehouse Canyon Road and Whitehouse Scenario would anticipate the use of individual septic tank and disposal facilities for each lot.
 If the spa/lodge facility is provided, it is anticipated that the existing sewer system at Continental Road and Whitehouse Canyon Road would extend the serve the parcel.